ykiu/gql-in-ts/README.md

 ### Seamless development experience

 **Update queries without running code generation**.
-Thanks to text editors' TypeScript support, types are always up to date with queries.
+Types are inferred from queries.
+They are always in sync.

 ### Near-zero setup

 **Use GraphQL without maintaining a complex development environment**.
 With `gql-in-ts`, queries are 100% pure TypeScript.
-Enjoy modern editing experience for GraphQL without messing around with plugins.
+No more messing around with plugins.

 ### Portability

-**Build an app with the stack of your choice**.
-With React, Vue, or other UI libraries/frameworks – whether it runs on a browser or a non-browser runtime – `gql-in-ts` will Just Work™.
+**Build apps with the tools you already love**. `gql-in-ts` will Just Work™.

 ## Getting started